-Under section 166.1 of the Act, applications for extensions of the time limits for serving Notices of Objection under section 165 of the Act, or for making requests for GAAR adjustments in accordance with subsection 245(6) of the Act must be made to the Minister.
+Under section 166.1 of the Income Tax Act (the "Act"), applications for extensions of the time limits for serving Notices of Objection under section 165 of the Act, or for making requests for GAAR adjustments in accordance with subsection 245(6) of the Act must be made to the Minister.
 The Tax Court of Canada has jurisdiction to grant such applications where the Minister either refuses or fails to do so.